sunconstruct/email-signature/README.md

 ### Script Initialization
 The Templator loader (`templator-loader.js`) automatically initializes the application by loading the necessary scripts and invoking the `Templator.AjaxLoader` to process the template and generate the form.

-## License
-This project is licensed under the MIT License.

----

-Let me know if you'd like further changes or additions.